-On the 2nd Thursday evening of every month of the school year, we are required to attend two meetings:
+On the 2nd Thursday at 6:30 PM of every month of the school year, volunteers are required to attend two meetings:

-Your suggested monthly donation is $15, plus volunteer hours are what make the benefits of the Co-op possible.
-We crowdsource funding and transportation, leading to more experiments, more exploring, and more growing outside of desk.
+The suggested monthly donation is $20.
+These donations plus volunteer hours are what make the benefits of MCEP possible.
+With crowd source funding and transportation, leading to more experiments, more exploring, and more growing outside of the classroom.

 Any adult, authorized by the students’ parent or guardian that has completed the application process and has passed a Washington State Patrol background check.

 These are the formal rules that outline your Rights and Responsibilities as a Co-op member.
 The close involvement of parents in the Co-op necessitates formal rules and guidelines, as well as consequences for failure to meet commitments for field trips or class days.

 Your class Parent Coordinator (PC) or anyone here would be happy to help with any questions.

 During a typical volunteer day, parents can be found in our classrooms doing a wide variety of “jobs”, which can include tutoring students in the class, playing games, correcting papers, helping supervise recess, or anything else that the teacher might need a little extra help with.
 If you have a special talent, you might even find yourself helping to teach the class a lesson.
 There are also other opportunities to help out around the school.

 Field trips are an integral part of MCEP, providing students with a vast array of learning experiences not available in a classroom setting.
 Students typically will go on one field trip each month, with some going on more from time to time.
 Teachers will schedule field trips based on their curriculum plan, in an effort to enhance the students’ understanding of particular areas of study.

 Attendance as a chaperone on two field trips is required, drivers are always needed but you are not required to drive.

 Do I have to meet special requirements to be a driver on a field trip?